pumbers/owlbear-cs5-ap-tracker/public/store.md

 The character's armour AP modifier _(Core Rulebook, pp 268)_ is applied by using the character icon's context menu to select an armour type (none, light, heavy, battle).

-Character status AP Modifiers _(Core Rulebook, pp 268)_ are applied using Owlbear Rodeo attachments, just drag the relevant attachment onto a character to trigger an appropriate modifier.
+Character status AP Modifiers _(Core Rulebook, pp 268)_ are applied using Owlbear Rodeo status ring attachments, just drag the relevant attachment onto a character to trigger an appropriate modifier.
 Delete the attachment to remove the modifier.
+Note: you will need the Owlbear Rodeo **Status Rings** starter set installed.

 - **Exhausted** applies a -10 AP penalty for being fatigued
 - **Incapacitated** drops AP to 0